 After our visitors left us in Great Barrington Kyle and I took yet ANOTHER zero day and got back on the trail feeling rested and alive.
 However, after about seven miles of hiking we were also starting to feel like we had never hiked before.
 At the end of a seventeen mile day we felt like it was our first day ever on the trail.
 Why does this happen when we take time off?
 Every time we take one or two zero days our next two or three days on trail feel like we are starting from scratch.
 So we struggled through the rest of MA, breaking in new shoes and apparently new legs.

 We also got to climb our first “mountain” since Virginia, Mt.
 Greylock.
-While not a huge mountain it was our first real taste of long uphill and our first introduction to loads of tourists, which we would continue to experience through the North East.
-We continued off of Greylock and down into Williamstown where Kyle put to use a new skill he is honing: barganing.
-At this point any seasoned thruhiker knows that at a mom and pop establishment you should never pay full price for a room.
+While not a huge mountain it was our first real taste of long uphill travel and our first introduction to loads of tourists, which we would continue to experience throughout the northeast.
+We continued off of Greylock and down into Williamstown where Kyle put to use a new skill he is honing: bargaining.
+At this point any seasoned thruhiker knows that at any establishment you should never pay full price for a room.
 Kyle has become an expert at bargaining the price down, paying in cash, and getting us in before check in time.
 We also received a free meal at the Mexican restaurant across the way after dropping a few hints that we were thru hikers.